saylordotorg/course_bio305/Unit08.md

+---
+layout: default
+title: "BIO305: Genetics"
+course_description: "An examination of various topics in genetics, focusing on DNA, genes, and chromosomes.
+Topics include: crosses, mitosis and meiosis, protein synthesis, linkage, chromosome mapping, anomalies and disorders, and genetics technology and tools."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Eukaryotic Genes and Genomes** <span id="8"></span> *Genome refers to the entire DNA content of an organism.
 There is no obvious correlation between the complexity of the organism and the size